 The region where the NissanConnect EV account is registered.
 Should be one of the following, NE (for Europe), NNA (USA), NCI (Canada), NMA (Australia), NML (Japan).

 The interval between updates if the climate control is off and the car is not charging.
-Set in any time unit (e.g. minutes, hours, days!).
+Set in any time unit (e.g., minutes, hours, days!).
+Providing a low interval will cause the service to refresh more frequently and can negatively impact your 12V battery.

 The interval in minutes between updates if charging.